ukparliament/procedure-parsing/public/comments/parliamentary_procedure.rb.md

             GROUP BY hs.id
           ) lords_step
           ON s.id = lords_step.step_id
+          /* We want to get a count of the number of business items with a date in the past, or of today, having actualised a step in this work package. */
           /* We know that a step may be actualised in a work package by one or more business items having a date in the past, or of today, or having no date.
-A step may be within a work package, but not actualised. */
+A step may be within a procedure, but not actualised in a work package subject to that procedure. */
         /* The left join ensures that the outer step query returns records for steps that have not been actualised with a business item with a date in the past, or of today. */
         LEFT JOIN
           (